openEOPlatform/documentation/usecases/ard/sar/index.md

 methods for this.
 :::

-These processes are tightly coupled to metadata from specific sensors, so it is not possible to apply other processes to the datacube first, with the exception of specifying filters in space and time.
+These preprocessing processes are tightly coupled to metadata from specific sensors, so it is important they are applied immediately after the `load_collection` process.
+It is recommended to avoid any other operations in between except for other data loading related processes like `filter_temporal` and `filter_bbox`.

 This section shows a few working examples for these processes.